 The Right Way To Shorten A Dress

-If you care, you want to do one important step before your skirt or dress is cut.
+Say, you really care how that dress looks on you.
+Then, you want to do one important step before your skirt or dress is cut.
 You need to try it on, and let the seamstress straighten the hem before cutting.

 A professional seamstress measures the distance from the floor to the hem of your skirt, and marks it around.

-Another important point is to wear the heels if you intend to wear them with this garment.
+Another important point is to wear the heels as the seamstress is marking your dress, if you intend to wear them with this garment.
 This is because your posture changes when you are wearing heels, so your skirt looks a little bit shorter on the back and longer on the front.
 For many, it is not a big deal, but if you are already spending your money on shortening your dress, why not make it look its best?

 Back to hidden surprises.